mindstudio-ai/mindstudio-chrome-extension/README.md

 # MindStudio Chrome Extension

-A Chrome extension that provides seamless access to MindStudio's AI workers directly from any webpage.
+A Chrome extension that provides seamless access to MindStudio's AI Agents directly from any webpage.
 Currently in beta.

 ## Features